-Dilute phase conveying systems use high air velocities (15 – 40 m/s) and relatively low solid loading ratios to suspend the conveyed material in the air stream.
-On the other hand, you have dense phase conveying which utilizes low air velocities (< 15 m/s) and relatively high solid loading ratios to effectively push the material through the pipeline.
-Dilute phase conveying is the most utilized of the two conveying systems, as the material gets conveyed at a higher speed than when it gets conveyed using dense phase conveying.
-However, going fast is not always the best option.
+Dilute phase conveying systems operate at high air velocities (15 – 40 m/s) with relatively low solid loading ratios, suspending the conveyed material in the air stream.
+In contrast, dense phase conveying utilizes low air velocities (< 15 m/s) and higher solid loading ratios to effectively push material through the pipeline.

 Figure 1: Dense phase conveying of lignin